 Every two months, a new segment of “The Stages of Love and Heartbreak” will be performed.

-Four selected artists will use their voices and/or their bodies to express each stage.
+The selected artists use their voices and/or their bodies to express each stage.
 The audience will be able to vote which two pieces will move to the next round.
 The performer with more votes, will be rewarded with the entrance donations.

 Co-produced by Fecunda Lab Berlin and SomoS.